Slack

 runwisp exec smoke-test # whatever you have that exits non-zeroWithin a few seconds you should see a message in #ops with the task

-name, end reason, and a preview of the captured stderr, plus a new
+name, end reason, and a preview of the captured output.
+If only the bell

 delivery failed — open the bell and look for a